 St Johnstone boss Steve Lomas praises record-equalling side

-St Johnstone manager Steve Lomas hailed his record-equalling side following the victory against Kilmarnock.
+St Johnstone manager Steve Lomas hailed his record-equalling side following

 The 2-1 win was the Perth side's fifth league triumph in a row - a tally last recorded in 1971 when Willie Ormond was Saints boss.